syncfusion/ej2-react-docs/src/charts/range-navigator/data.md

 ### Custom Label Format

-The range navigator also supports custom label formats using placeholders such as {value}$, in which, the value represent the axis label, e.g. 20$.
+The Range Selector also supports the Custom Label formats using the placeholders such as **{value}$**, in which the value represents the axis label, e.g. 20$.

 {% tab template="rangenavigator/getting-started", sourceFiles="app/**/*.tsx", compileJsx=true %}